lsds/intravisor/runtime/musl-lkl/lkl/Documentation/process/coding-style.rst

 4) Naming
 ---------

-C is a Spartan language, and your naming conventions should follow suit.
+C is a Spartan language, and so should your naming be.
 Unlike Modula-2 and Pascal programmers, C programmers do not use cute names like ThisVariableIsATemporaryCounter.
 A C programmer would call that variable ``tmp``, which is much easier to write, and not the least more difficult to understand.